 Iran’s increase since sanctions were lifted has slowed to a crawl.
 There are other problems on the horizon for Iran.
 They are talking about changing all their oil field contracts to “buy back” contracts.
 That is they want the option to nationalize all everything.
 This will likely cause a mass exodus of foreign oil companies from Iran and hit their production considerably.

-Iraq’s production was up 105,000 bpd in September.
-Though this was 56,000 bpd above their January high, I don’t think it is anything to get excited about.
+Iraq’s production was up 97,000 bpd in September and another 89,000 bpd in October.
 Iraq, like everyone else in OPEC, is positioning themselves for an OPEC “freeze” in oil production.
 So they are producing every barrel possible in order to freeze at the very highest level possible.

 Kuwait has recovered from the problems they had in April.
-I expect their production to flatten out here with a slight decline over the next few years.
+I expect their production to flatten out soon with a slight decline over the next few years.

-Qatar’s oil production seems to have bottomed out since late 2014.
+The decline in Qatar’s oil production seems to have slowed since late 2014.

 The United Arab Emirates had some problems earlier this year but they seem to have recovered.
 I think they will hold production steady for a while now.
 I really don’t think they can increase production much above 3 million barrels per day.